somecho/somecho.github.io/content/english/posts/polymetro.md

 The metronome is also trilingual.
 Clicking on the settings, a modal will appear with the option to select between English, German and Chinese.

-## The metronome

-The sounds of the metronome are synthesized in realtime using Web Audio using square waves with a sharp attack and decay.
-This was out of personal preference, as I found sharp digital clicks to be most effective for my own practicing habits.
-The strong and weak pulses of the two metronomes in polyrhythmic mode have different pitches to help differentiate between rhythms.

-{{< image
-src="/images/polymetro/scheduler.png"
-alt="a diagram of the scheduling">}}

-The audio timeline has a simple structure.
-Every time the play button is activated, two separate `setTimeout` events are triggered, each with its own time interval.
-When the stop button is triggered, all `setTimeout` events are cleared.

-## Thoughts

-The browser's `setTimeout` event is not reliable, as the browser only tries to execute the callback when the thread is free.
-This means that overtime, the two metronomes can end up out of sync.
-A better design would be to have a single `setTimeout` timeline that has intervals that are smaller, where both rhythms fit and have the sounds be played when they're up next.

-Some other smaller improvements would be to implement different metronome sounds for those that might find the square wave click to be too sharp.
-Seeing as the particular sound of a metronome is a huge deciding factor for whether musicians use them, this may well be worth implementing!